 - 2 star anise

-- 2 cups Bean Sprouts.
+- 2 cups Bean Sprouts

 When ready to serve, place a serving’s size handful of noodles into your metal sieve, dunk in the boiling water for about 20 seconds, just until they wilt and heat through.
 Place them in a bowl, then arrange chicken over the noodles.
-Add your bean sprouts and thinly shaved onion, then ladle the hot, simmering broth over.
+Add bean sprouts and thinly shaved onion, then ladle the hot, simmering stock over.
 Let everyone pick from the remaining garnishes as they wish.

 - 2 or 3 Thai chiles, thinly sliced, or Serrano (you’ll need one) or Jalapeno (if you’re not as brave)

 - Thinly sliced green onion (green part only) or spring onion